atolab/zenoh-web/content/docs/getting-started/quick-test.md

 Look for `.tgz` filenames with this extension when downloading plugins or backends from the [Eclipse zenoh download space](https://download.eclipse.org/zenoh).

-By default the zenoh router will search for plugins and backends libraries to load in `~/.zenoh/lib`.
-Thus, to make it able to find the libraries, you can copy them into a `zenoh-docker/lib` directory on your local host and mount the `zenoh-docker` directory as a volume in your container targeting `/root/.zenoh`.
+By default, the zenoh router searches for plugins and backends libraries to load in `~/.zenoh/lib`.
+To enable it to find the libraries, you can copy them into a `zenoh-docker/lib` directory on your local host and mount the `zenoh-docker` directory as a volume in your container targeting `/root/.zenoh`.

 Example:
 ```bash